data-umbrella/data-umbrella-scikit-learn-sprint/contributing/2022-06_parameter_constraints.md

 - Step 1:  do import statement:  `from ...utils._param_validation import validate_params`
 - Step 2:  Put `@validate_params` after the imports AND before the `class` statement
 - xxx
+- "Tests that checks error messages from simple param validation can also be removed (carefully: we need to keep the tests checking for more complex param validation !)":  `sklearn/tests/test_common.py`

 Pull Request Description:
 ```